Filing requirements

 If no translation is provided within this period, the application is refused (R612-45 CPI, 1°).

-The refusal decision is notified to the applicant, who has a 2-month period from the date of receipt of the notification to submit observations (R612-45 CPI, paragraph 4).
+The refusal decision is notified to the applicant, who has a period of 2 months from the date of receipt of the notification to submit observations (R612-45 CPI, paragraph 4).

 These periods may be subject to reinstatement: the request for reinstatement must be filed within 2 months from the cessation of the impediment, but no later than 1 year from the expiration of the missed period (L612-16 CPI).
 The omitted acts must be completed within this period.